mzattera/v4j/docs/007/index.md

 ![Complete word structure graph.](images/Complete.PNG)

-** To see the pictures properly, right click on them and open them in a different tab. **
+**To see the pictures properly, right click on them and open them in a different tab.**

 # Analysis

 Here i analyze char connections slot by slot.

-LE IMMAGINI SONO DA RIFARE (E ANCHE QUALCHE CONCLUSIONE)

 ## Slot 0